 B. Though life may seem out of control, it's not.
-Quite frankly, Esther 1 doesn't make much sense...yet.
-Right now the events seem bizarre, even out of control.
+Quite frankly, Esther 1 doesn't make much sense... yet.
+Right now the events seem bizarre, even chaotic.
+Perhaps like your life feels.
 But just wait until we see the Jews rejoicing in chapter 9.

-In the mean time be assured of two things...
+In the mean time be assured of two things about God.

 1. God is at work.
 He's not a passive spectator.
-He's actively involved in the affairs of this world.
-And not just in a general way, either.
-He is intimately involved in the details of our lives.
+Never.
+He's actively involved in the affairs of this world, His world.
+And not just in a general Deist sort of way, either.
+He is intimately involved in the details of our lives, yours and mine.
 He's at work.

 What's more...